Below, find links to the optional patinas available on the Apron portion of our copper farm sink.

 This a good photo of one of our hammered copper under mount sinks.
 Make sure you click on the image for detail.
 Due to the gauge and hardness of the copper we use, the hammering is much different than the imports.

-Hammered Signature Series apron front farmhouse sink with a Rustic Patina.
+Heavy Hammering on an apron front farmhouse sink with a Rustic Patina.

 A note on hammering.
 Our hammering is done by hand with a ball peen hammer.
 Many of the imports use a process that I am unfamiliar with.
 They generally refer to it as hand hammering - but to me it looks like it was done by machine.